-207. Plaintiffs and Class members, and/or their contractors and architects, relied on Defendants' representations regarding the durability and quality of their WindsorONE trim board and its suitability for use as an exterior trim product, as well as the existence of Defendants' warranty.
+207-234.
+Plaintiffs and Class members, and/or their contractors and architects, relied on Defendants' representations regarding the durabilityand, quality, performance and expected or service life of their WindsorONE trim board and its suitability for use as an exterior trim product, as well as the existence of Defendants' warranty.

-208. Plaintiffs and Class members, and/or their contractors and architects, also relied on Defendants' representations regarding the durability and quality of their WindsorONE trim board and its suitability for use as an exterior trim product, as well as the existence of Defendants' warranty.
+235. Based on these explicit representations, Plaintiffs and Class members, and/or their contractors and architects, also relied on Defendants' representations regarding the durability and quality of their rightfully believed that WindsorONE trim board and its suitability is designed specifically for use as an exterior trim, that the product, is a superior substitute for naturally rot-resistant red cedar and redwood in terms of quality, durability, longevity and service life, and that it will perform in all of these respects at least as well as, if not better than, western red cedar and redwood which do not rot within the existence of Defendants' minimum 25 year service life for exterior wood trim board.